 Since each family has unique needs and interests when it comes to transportation and before-and after-school programs, we note these costs separately as additional fees.

-For more information about how we spend our tuition dollars and options available for payment, click here to view our affordability brochure.
+For more information about our approach to setting tuition and the options available for payment, click here to view our affordability brochure.

 Students who live in the town of Concord have the option of riding the town school bus directly to our campus.
 Nashoba Brooks also offers transportation to families outside of Concord in partnership with The Fenn School.
-Round-trip service is $4,305 annually, and one-way service is $2,970 annually.
-(View Transportation for more information).
+Round-trip service is $5,030 annually, and one-way service is $3,460 annually.
+View current schedule and routes for our private buses.
 In addition, the admission office can help families connect with each other to arrange carpooling options.

 Extended Day Program

-Preschool–Grade 3 students may stay at school every day that school is in session from 12:00 p.m. until 5:45 p.m. unless otherwise indicated in the school calendar.
-The cost per trimester is $2,450-3,430.
+Preschool–Grade 3 students may stay at school every day that school is in session from 12:00 p.m. until 5:30 p.m. unless otherwise indicated in the school calendar.
+The cost per trimester ranges based on student's level of participation.
 For more information on Extended Day, click here.

-Grades 4-8 students may stay from the end of the school day until 5:45 p.m.
-This program is billed on an hourly basis at a rate of $14.00 per hour.
+Grades 4-8 students may stay from the end of the school day until 5:30 p.m.

 Nashoba Brooks School actively seeks to build and maintain a community where diversity in all its forms is supported, and we encourage families who are unable to afford full tuition to apply for financial assistance.

-All financial assistance awards are based upon a family’s demonstrated need as assessed by the School & Student Service by NAIS (SSS by NAIS).
+All financial assistance awards are based upon a family’s demonstrated need as assessed by the School & Student Services by Community Brands (SSS).
 Awards vary based upon a family’s demonstrated need and the resources available in the School’s financial assistance budget.
-Each year, we commit more than $1.5 million to approximately 26% of our families.
+Each year, we commit more than $1.2 million to approximately 22% of our families.
 All grants take into consideration the total cost of enrolling at our School, including our Extended Day and Supervised Study Programs.

-SSS by NAIS Parent’s Financial Statement (PFS), filed online on the SSS by NAIS Website.
+The SSS Parents Financial Statement (PFS), filed online on the SSS Website.
 When you fill out the application, indicate that you wish to have your application sent to Nashoba Brooks School, code 5267.
-Click here to learn how to complete the Parents Financial Statement (PFS) online.

 For parents who are separated or divorced, a copy of your former spouse’s 1040 and supporting documentation, including the W-2.

-If you have additional questions about applying, please feel free to email Maggie Barbuto, Director of Financial Assistance, at firstname.lastname@example.org.
+For students applying for admission to Nashoba Brooks, all financial assistance paperwork is due Monday, January 29.
+Applications submitted after February 1 will be reviewed individually as received and as financial assistance funding is available.
+If you have additional questions about applying, please feel free to email Christine Anderson, Director of Financial Assistance, at firstname.lastname@example.org.
 Please note that any communications about finances will be held strictly confidential.

 Nashoba Brooks School does not discriminate on the basis of race, color, national or ethnic origin, ancestry, disability, sexual orientation, religion, gender, gender identity or gender expression, genetic information or other protected classification in the administration of its educational, admissions, financial assistance, athletic, and other policies and programs.